WPBP/Page-Madness-Detector/readme.md

 # Page Madness Detector

 The library name is just an information for something that *WordPress developers know*.
-Page Builder/Visual Composer create a huge entrophy with the various features that they offers with difference by versions.
+Page Builders/Visual Composers create a huge entropy with the various features that they offers with difference by versions.
 This library is a way to create a wrapper that let's the developer to detect if they are used in the website.

 ## Detect list